RenzoAlbertini/project/README.md

 - Read: How to Build a Long-Term Portfolio (Fidelity Investments → https://www.fidelity.com)
 - Draft a personal financial plan
 - Review with mentor or peer
-</code></pre>
----

-## Final Notes

-Stay consistent and review your progress weekly.
-Financial literacy is a long-term skill that builds over time.

-This 5-week path will give you practical tools to manage money effectively and make more conscious investment decisions.
-## Output example

 ## Features